PeiChenWu/Motion-Planning-Coursera/README.md

-# These are part of the homework coding problems from Coursera Robotics Certification
+# These are part of HW coding problems from Coursera Robotics Certification